Sherlock Holmes vs Jack the Ripper: Would He Solve It?

 DATED: 18.05.17

-It would have been a match for the ages – fiction’s most celebrated sociopath versus history’s most revered psychopath.
+Is it merely a coincidence that the character of Sherlock Holmes was created by Conan Doyle in 1887 – the year preceding the gruesome Whitechapel murders in 1888?
+Certainly, it could have been a match for the ages – fiction’s most celebrated sociopath versus history’s most revered psychopath – Sherlock Holmes vs Jack the Ripper.
 Who would have come out on top?

-As 22nd May is known as Sherlock Holmes Day, we ask if the detective had been more than a figment of the imagination of Sir Arthur Conan Doyle; would the identity of Jack the Ripper be a mystery at all?
+As 22 May is known as Sherlock Holmes Day, we ask if the detective had been more than a figment of the imagination of Sir Arthur Conan Doyle, would the identity of Jack the Ripper be a mystery at all?

 Holmes and his dear friend Dr John Watson formed an alliance so powerful that 221B Baker Street has been turned into a museum of the two characters that have been portrayed by countless actors.
-When you walk out of the underground station on Baker Street you will be greeted by a statue of Sherlock Holmes, deerstalker and all – a further testament to the works of Doyle.
+When you walk out of the underground station on Baker Street, you will be greeted by a statue of Sherlock Holmes, a deerstalker, and all – a further testament to Doyle’s works.

 Just one of the many famous quotes of Sherlock Holmes, this one taken from The Boscombe Valley Mystery, first published in Strand Magazine in 1891.